c17hawke/wafer_mlops_docs/docs/stage1.md

     └── tox.ini            <- tox file with settings for running tox; see tox.readthedocs.io

 ---
-Now open the project in your favourite code editor.
+Now open the project in your favorite code editor.

 ## STEP 3
 ### Get the dataset